JacobPantuso/codebook.dev/README.md

 ## Library, Frameworks, and Tools

 ### [*Netlify*](https://www.netlify.com/)
 Netlify allows us to deploy our website in record time and bring our project to you.
-Netlify also provides us with their authentication protol to smoothly incorporate user accounts and validation.
+Netlify also provides us with their authentication protocol to smoothly incorporate user accounts and validation.
 Their resources can be found [here](https://www.netlify.com/) to start building your own websites for free/payed.

 ### [*Ace Editor*](https://ace.c9.io/)
 For Syntax Highlighting and the In-Window Terminal / Code Editor, we utilized Ace editor.
 It is a embeddable code editor written in JavaScript that can be found [here](https://ace.c9.io/).
 A guide on the framework can be found [here](https://ace.c9.io/#nav=howto) and the API Reference can be retrieved from the website highlighted earlier.